 There are a few types of burial insurance for people with atrial fibrillation.
 We will help you make sense of them.

 The second one is called graded benefit.
-Think of this as a “waiting period” for death benefit coverage.
-Depending on the carrier, the waiting period could be 2 years or 3 years.
+Think of this as a semi- “waiting period” for death benefit coverage.
+Depending on the carrier, the waiting period could be 2 years or more.
 If you die within the waiting period, the carrier usually reimburses your premiums plus interest to your beneficiary or pays a percentage of the death benefit.

 An example will make this clear.
 Let’s use the same example, except the carrier approves Jim for graded benefit coverage.
 The graded death benefit is 2 years.
-Should Jim die of natural or sickness within2-year year timeframe, the carrier will reimburse his beneficiary the premiums plus 10% interest in the first year and 50% of the death benefit in the second year.
-If Jim dies year 3 and after, the full death benefit paid to his beneficiary.
+Should Jim die of natural or sickness within the 2-year year timeframe, the carrier will reimburse his beneficiary the premiums plus 10% interest in the first year and 50% of the death benefit in the second year.
+If Jim dies in year 3 and after, the full death benefit paid to his beneficiary.
 One caveat: beneficiaries receive the full death benefit if death by accident.

-Unfortunately, Jim unexpectedly dies by sickness 6 months later.
+Unfortunately, Jim unexpectedly dies of sickness 6 months later.
 His beneficiary receives the premiums back plus 10%.